-Over 200 animals roam freely and in good care at Popcorn Park Refuge Zoo in Forked River, which as it’s name suggests, is a sanctuary for animals in need.
-I’ve always been curious about it because Popcorn Park is different than most zoos in New Jersey— before coming to Popcorn Park Refuge Zoo, the animals were rescued from desperate circumstances or death.
+Over 200 animals and birds roam freely and in good care at Popcorn Park Refuge Zoo in Forked River, which, as its name suggests, is a sanctuary for animals in need.
+I’ve always been curious about it because Popcorn Park is different than most zoos in New Jersey— the animals here have all been rescued from desperate circumstances or death, and the Associated Humane Societies oversees it.
 Kids get to learn all about these abandoned animals, feed them delicious popcorn (hence the name), help out around the zoo and even adopt the animals.
-This smaller size New Jersey zoo was on my family’s #NJMOM bucket list, and we were pretty excited we got to visit the zoo on a road trip home from Storybook Land.
+This smaller-sized New Jersey zoo was on my family’s bucket list, and we were pretty excited we got to visit the zoo on a road trip home from Storybook Land.

 Become an NJMOM Insider!
 For all the best things to do with your family around New Jersey, be sure to sign up for our weekly newsletter delivered right to your inbox each week, and don’t forget to tag your photos #NJMOM and @njmom for a chance to be featured on our social media.